Aloso/to-html/crates/ansi-to-html/README.md

 It should be easy to add support for more styles, if there's a straightforward HTML representation.
 If you need a different style (e.g. doubly underlined), file an issue.

-## Features

-When the  `lazy-init` feature is enabled, regexes are lazily initialized, which is more efficient if you want to convert A LOT of strings.
-The performance difference has not been tested.